eclab/grains/tangle/README.md

 ## How You Could Use Tangle

+0. As a track mute for TRIQ164.
+TRIQ164 has four tracks, but only the first two can be muted by sending a high signal to input sockets on the module.
+But you can mute the third and fourth tracks as follows.

+  1. Set Tangle to the PAIRED_INPUT configuration.
+  2. Take the trigger output of the third track and feed it into INPUT A 1 (IN 1).
+Similarly, take the trigger output of the fourth track and feed it into INPUT A 2 (IN 3).
+  3. Output 1 (Audio Out) is now the revised trigger output for track 3, and Output 2 (Digital Out) is now the revised trigger output for track 4.
+  4. Set the function to "A and ~B" (the fifth setting).
+  5. Now if you send a high signal to INPUT B 1 (IN 2) you will mute track 3.
+And if you send a high signal to INPUT B 2 (Audio IN) you will mute track 4.

 1. As a buffered mult.
 Set the function to just "A", and the input on A gets routed to buffered outputs 1, 2, and 3.